sehgalmaulik/os-malloc/README.md

 This table gives you a quick overview of the performance of each strategy.
 As you can see, the time taken varies depending on the allocation strategy and the type of allocation requests being made.

+## Copyright

+Copyright © 2023.
+All rights reserved.

+This software is provided for educational purposes only.
+It is prohibited to use this code, for any college assignment or personal use.
+Unauthorized distribution, modification or commercial usage is strictly forbidden.
+Please respect the rights of the author.